git-bug/git-bug/README.md

 ## Contribute

+PRs accepted.
+Drop by the [Gitter lobby](https://gitter.im/the-git-bug/Lobby) for a chat or browse the issues to see what is worked on or discussed.

 Developers unfamiliar with Go may try to clone the repository using "git clone".
 Instead, one should use:

 ```shell
 go get -u github.com/MichaelMure/git-bug